 Unless you’re an elite athlete preparing for competition, working out every day just isn’t necessary.

-Working out too often leads to decreased motivation and performance, and probably an injury sooner rather than later.
+Working out too often leads to decreased motivation and performance, and could lead to an injury sooner rather than later.

 Most people see great results with three focused exercise sessions a week.
-A meta-analysis of 140 studies found that the ideal muscle recovery time between workouts was one to two rest days (13).
-It depends on the volume of your resistance training and overall goals (whether you’re going for size, strength, endurance, etc.)
+A meta-analysis of 140 studies found that the ideal muscle recovery time between workouts was one to two rest days.
+(10) It depends on the volume of your resistance training, your age and experience level, and your overall goals, like whether you’re going for size, strength or endurance.

-You can work out five or even six days a week without negative effects if you’re willing to target different muscle groups each session.
+You can work out five or even six days a week without negative effects if you target different muscle groups each session.
 Splitting up upper body days and lower body days is always an option.
 And you can also mix up different types of workouts (for example, weights one day and swimming on the next).

 Try to take a least one day off a week.
 You don’t have to laze around doing nothing, but you can give your body a break and hit the gym next week feeling super motivated.